fairliereese/isoplex/docs/usage.md

 # Usage

 `iso-perplexity` allows you to perform the computations either from within Python, or using the command line.
+There are two modes: *single-sample* (global) or *multi-sample*.
+If you have a multi-sample expression matrix, please use the corresponding option; global-level metrics will also be provided!

 ## Python